Vikaspogu/blog/content/posts/gitops-tekton-argocd/index.md

     git commit -m "empty-commit" --allow-empty && git push
     ```

-2. In OpenShift Console you should see a pipleine run
+2. In OpenShift Console you should see a pipeline run

     ![alt webhooks](gittrigger.png)

 3. Once pipeline is finished.
-Use Openshift route to verify app
+Use OpenShift route to verify app

 ## Workspace PVC